kazurayam/ForumTopic153991CustomKeywords/README.md

 2. TC2 ![TC1](https://kazurayam.github.io/ForumTopic153991CustomKeywords/images/TC2.png)

 Please compare these 2 screenshots.
-You would surely notice how the Test Case Editr in Manual view renders them differently.
+You would surely notice how the Test Case Editor in Manual view renders them differently.
+How can the Editor differentiate them?

-My analysis:

-The Manual view rendered TC1 and TC2 quite differently.
-How can it differentiate them?
 The key is the code format as:

 `CustomKeywords."fully.qualified.class.name.methodName"(args...)`

-When the Editor in Manual view re-opens a test case script and when it finds `CustomKeywords.XXXX(yyy)` notation in the source, it will restores the row that calls a Custom keyword, as it did for TC1.
-Otherwise, it will restore the row that calls `Method Call Statement` as it did for TC2.
-Therfore `CustomKeywords.XXXX(yyy)` notation controls how the Editor in Manual view should work.
+When the Editor in Manual view re-opens a test case script and when it finds `CustomKeywords.XXXX(yyy)` notation in the source, it will renders the row that calls a Custom keyword, as it did for TC2.
+Otherwise, it will restore the row with a meaningless label `Method Call Statement` as it did for TC1.
+As such, the `CustomKeywords.XXXX(yyy)` notation is significant for the Editor software.
+It gives the Editor in Manual view a signal how it should render the source code line in the tabular form.

-Now, let me go back to @ESTEBAN's original question: "Why we do not have CustomKeywords for "Include > Scripts?"
+Now, let me go back to @ESTEBAN's original question:

+>"Why we do not have CustomKeywords for "Include > Scripts?"

 We do not have a dedicated Editor with "Manual" view for "Include > Scripts".
 Therefore we do not need `CustomKeywords` class for "Include > Scripts" at all.
 Don't worry.
-A script under the "Include/Scripts" folder can call your Groovy classes under the "Keywords" folder directly.
+You can write a script under the "Include/Scripts" folder using text editor, which calls your Groovy class under the "Keywords" folder directly.